Client Success Director

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't dodge standardized testing.
+Alpha doesn't avoid standardized testing.
 We embrace it.
-If you're looking for a school that avoids rigor or waters down expectations, don't apply.
-But if you believe in setting the bar high—and helping every student rise to it—start here.
+If you're seeking a school that sidesteps rigor or dilutes expectations, don't apply.
+But if you believe in establishing high standards—and supporting every student to meet them—begin here.

 👉 Watch MacKenzie explain (3 min)